 Project 180 relies on donations, so in addition to raising awareness, Matia's Break the Cycle ride inspired others to start a fundraising effort for the organization through Recovery Resources.
 Donations can be made at the Recovery Resources website by choosing Project 180 as the funding recipient.

-The ride is just over 64 miles, and he plans to do it all in one day.
+The ride is just over 64 miles, and he he did it in a day.

-Matia is an avid trail cyclist, but this will be his first real road trip, dedicated to the people he's watched break their own cycles.
+Matia is an avid trail cyclist, but this was be his first real road trip, dedicated to the people he's watched break their own cycles.

 "You know the phrase, 'You save one life, you save the world?'
 I like to say we've saved a couple of planets at this point," he said.